joenayjoe/SpondEvent/README.md

 #### Manual

-- Generate JAR file as mentioned in above stag
+- Create an executeable JAR file as mentioned above
-- Create an environment on the cloud eg. AWS E2 Instance
+- Create an environment on the cloud eg. AWS EC2 Instance
 - Install java on the environment
 - Upload the JAR file to the environment
 - Run java -jar jar_file_name.jar --server.port:=80